OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 1
 ### Benefits
 ### Activity
-Configuration files should be versioned and protected just like source code.
-However, developers should not have access to secrets or credentials for production environments.
-Production secrets should be added into configuration files during the deployment process by someone who is responsible for the production environment.
+Version and protect configuration files just like source code.
+Developers do not have access to secrets or credentials for production environments.
+Someone responsible for the production environment adds production secrets to configuration files during the deployment process.

-Production secrets should not be kept (even unused) in configuration files used within development or testing environments, as such environments may have a significantly lower security posture.
-Equally, they should not remain in configuration files that are stored in code repositories.
+Do not keep production secrets in configuration files for development or testing environments, as such environments may have a significantly lower security posture.
+Do not keep secrets in configuration files stored in code repositories.

-Before deployment, sensitive credentials and secrets for production systems should be stored with encryption-at-rest and appropriate key management.
-The organisation should consider using a purpose-built tool/vault for this data.
-Key management should be handled carefully to ensure that only personnel with responsibility for production deployments are able to access this data (the principle of least privilege).
+Before deployment, store sensitive credentials and secrets for production systems with encryption-at-rest and appropriate key management.
+Consider using a purpose-built tool/vault for this data.
+Handle key management carefully so only personnel with responsibility for production deployments are able to access this data (the principle of least privilege).

-Where possible during deployment, secrets should be encrypted-at-rest in configuration files as well.
-There should be appropriate key management such that the application can access the secrets whilst it is running, but an attacker who obtains the configuration files alone would not be able to decipher them.
+Encrypt secrets at rest in configuration files during deployment.
+Manage  keys so the application can access the secrets while running, but an attacker who obtains the configuration files alone cannot decipher them.

 ### Maturity Questions
 #### Q 1